 Imagine you’re going to buy a new car this weekend.
-Being the savvy buyer you are, you’ve done your research online and know what type of card you’re looking for, and what you should reasonably expect for your trade-in.
+Being the savvy buyer you are, you’ve done your research online and know what type of car you’re looking for, and what you should reasonably expect for your trade-in.
 Additionally, this is the time of year when retailers (they’re not called dealerships anymore) are looking to get rid of current inventory.
 Note that’s it’s not called a “sale” anymore…it’s not called “clearence” anymore either.
 It’s the “Summer Celebration Event!”
 Why?
 What would you rather go to?
-A “Clearance Sale” on the old models, or a party where they’ll be cooking burgers on a Saturday afternoon?
-That’s a lesson in marketing you need to understand to capitalize on the audience you’re trying to attract.
+A “Clearance Sale” on the old models, or an event to celebrate something?
+That’s a lesson in marketing you need to understand to capitalize on the audiences you’re trying to attract.

-On Saturday morning, you drive to the retailer and ask to speak with a salesperson, and a page is made for a “vehicle consultant” to come to the reception desk.
-After getting a cup of coffee for you, the consultant engages you in communication about how hot the weather’s been, how fresh the coffee is, or how interesting the shirt is that you’ve donned for this morning’s excursion.
-When you start talking about cars, you find that they have something “close” to what you’re looking for.
-You take it for a ride.
-It’s great.
+Let’s say you’ve made an appointment for a Saturday and made sure you had your mask as you traveled to the retailer to speak with a salesperson.
+Your “vehicle consultant” is paged to come to the reception desk.
+After getting a cup of coffee for you, the consultant engages you in communication about the lack of rain, or how interesting your mask is.
+When you start talking about cars, you find that they have something “close” to what you’re looking for, and it’s even been sanitized so you can drive it.
 You come back inside, and they evaluate your trade-in.
 Surprisingly, it’s right around where your research showed it would be.
-To make things even better, there’s “incentivized financing” (note that it’s not called “discounted” either – that’s also very a very important concept to understand) at 0.9% for 60 months of payments.
+To make things even better, there’s “incentivized financing” (note that it’s not called “discounted” either – that’s also very a very important concept to understand) at 0% for 48 months of payments, or you’re presented with leasing options.
 You’re blown away, can’t wait to drive your car home, and tell all your friends.
 Of course, you fill out all the necessary applications and get ready to sign all the paperwork.

 But something happens.
 Because it’s Saturday, you’re told that you’ll have to wait to take possession of your new car until you’re cleared for the special financing deal since the banks won’t be open until Tuesday.
-Unfortunately, you’re traveling for business during the following week, won’t be back in town until the following Friday night, and you were really looking forward to enjoying your new car this weekend!
-You’re told that you could come back next weekend, and, if everything cleared, you could sign everything then – as long as the special financing was still available, and as long as your trade-in came back in the same type of condition it’s currently in, with no dents, dings, chips in the windshield, nor service engine light lit, it would still be worth what you were quoted…but the value could be (actually, “will be,’) lower, which means your price will increase.
+Unfortunately, that means making another appointment, and you were really looking forward to enjoying your new car this weekend!
+You’re told that you could come back next weekend, and, if everything cleared, you could sign everything then – as long as the special financing was still available, and as long as your trade-in came back in the same type of condition it’s currently in, with no dents, dings, chips in the windshield, nor service engine light lit, it would still be worth what you were quoted…but the value could be lower, which means your price will increase.

 Now, let’s look at your school.
 Since today’s parents have been trained to expect this type of immediacy, how long do you think parents want to wait for a financial aid decision once they’ve decided your school is where they want to enroll their child?
 Yet, here’s the process I’ve found happening in many schools today:

 Registration begins in January.
 Financial aid application deadlines are April 15th, because tax returns aren’t due to the government before then, and the committee your gathers to assess a family’s financial need won’t look at an application until all the paperwork is in.
 Then, the committee compiles the results which you receive a month later, but the problem is that by this time, the school year has ended.
+And today, with the pandemic, the tax deadline was extended to July 15th – three months later!
+If you use a financial aid provider that only processes applications once all the tax documentation has been submitted, this puts you three months behind schedule!
 Once the awards are reviewed and approved, letters must be prepared to be sent to parents which tell them, “Congratulations!”
 They’ve been awarded $500 in financial aid, and their tuition bill is now only $3,500 instead of $4,000 (even though the parents noted they could only afford to pay $3,300).
-What’s more, the letter was sent via US Mail, so parents received it at their home at the end of June while they were on vacation.
+What’s more, the letter was sent via US Mail, so parents receive it at their home in August…and school starts in just a few weeks.

 The above scenario happens with a parent who has followed all the deadline criteria.
 That means they’ve read everything.
-And guess what parents today don’t do.
+And guess what parents today don’t do?
+That’s right – read.

-I’m sure you’ve experienced families that have just moved into the area during the summer and missed the financial aid deadline, or those returning families that routinely get the information in “when they can,” or file for an extension on their taxes, and therefore won’t have supporting documentation until October, a month or two after school has begun.
+I’m sure you’ve experienced families that have just moved into the area during the summer and missed the financial aid deadline, or those returning families that routinely get the information in “when they can,” or file for an extension on their taxes, and therefore won’t have supporting documentation until October (and possibly January this year) after school has begun.
 You may have also heard school personnel telling families, “I’m sorry, but there’s no financial aid left for this year,” even after they’ve been coached regarding how to provide financial aid when there’s no financial aid remaining.

-Telling a family they’ve “missed the deadline” is not the way to grow a school, but it’s a great way to watch it shrink into non-existence.
+Telling a family they’ve “missed the deadline” is not the way to grow a school, but it’s a great way to watch it shrink.

 The other issue is the more insidious one, and relates to this article’s title and introduction.
 It’s time lag.
-The parent paid a registration fee in January, and is receiving a financial aid award letter in June…five months later!
+If the parent paid a registration fee in January, they may receive a financial aid award letter in June…or later!
 Remember that enrolling a child in a school is an emotional decision.
 Parents are excited.
 The longer it takes for the school to come to a financial aid decision, the more the excitement deteriorates.
 Unfortunately, the parent may have decided not to wait after an amount of time has elapsed, and may have enrolled their child in another tuition-charging school whose response time was much shorter, or in a public, charter, cyber or other type of educational environment that the parent perceived to be more responsive to their needs and expectations.